sparkfun/sfe-datalogger/docs/build_update.md

 ### Install the *flux sdk*

-The flux sdk is used to create a custom Arduino Library called ```SparkFun_Flux``` that is made available for use by the Arduino build environment.
+The flux sdk is used to create a custom Arduino Library called ```SparkFun_DataLoggerIoT``` that is made available for use by the Arduino build environment.
 This allows tailoring which components are needed for the specific application - in this case the datalogger.

 First steps is to download the flux-sdk on your machine - which is cloned from github.